IRL2/nanover-docs/source/tutorials/ase.rst

 Running a server from python
 ==================================================

-The `narupa-ase` module provides the :class:`narupa.ase.ASEImdServer` class.
+The `nanover-ase` module provides the :class:`nanover.ase.ASEImdServer` class.
 Given an ASE simulation set up with an `ASE molecular dynamics runner <https://wiki.fysik.dtu.dk/ase/ase/md.html>`_, this class will attach interactive molecular dynamics functionality and frame serving to the dynamics.
 An example is given below, assuming an ASE Atoms object has been set up, named `atoms`: